Finely quasiconformal mappings: Proof of Theorem

 \begin{proof}[Proof of Corollary \ref{cor:main}] This follows immediately from Theorem \ref{thm:main}. \end{proof}

 In closing, we note that certain open problems arise naturally from our work.
-Koskela--Rogovin \cite[Corollary 1.3]{KoRo} prove that in the definition of $K_f$, one can replace ``$\limsup$'' by ``$\liminf$'', and the analogous result still holds.
+Koskela--Rogovin \cite[Corollary 1.3]{KoRo} prove that in the definition of $K_f$, one can replace ``$\limsup$'' by ``$\liminf$'', and the result (analogous to Theorem \ref{thm:main}) still holds.
 Thus one can ask: does Theorem \ref{thm:main} still hold if ``$\limsup$'' is replaced by ``$\liminf$'' in the definition of $K_f^{\mathrm{fine}}$?

-Another question is: can our results be generalized to metric measure spaces?
+Another question is: can our results be generalized to $\R^n$ with $n\ge 3$, and further to metric measure spaces?
 Much of the literature on the topic, discussed in the Introduction, in fact deals with the setting of quite general metric measure spaces.
-We observe that most of the quantities and techniques used in the proof of Theorem \ref{thm:main} make sense also in metric spaces, but when utilizing purely unrectifiable sets we relied heavily on the Euclidean structure.
+We observe that most of the quantities and techniques used in the proof of Theorem \ref{thm:main} make sense also in metric spaces, but in deriving \eqref{eq:big connected set} we relied heavily on the structure of the plane.